-The school uses Oxfordshire Guidance for Special Educational Needs (SEN) Support and Special Educational Needs Support.
+The school uses Oxfordshire Guidance for Special Educational Needs (SEN) Support and Special Educational Needs Support in Oxfordshire Schools and Settings.

 The guidance sets out:

 - How we identify if a child or young person has a special educational need. - How we assess children and plan for their special educational needs, and how we adapt our teaching. - Ways in which we can adapt our school environment to meet each child's needs. - How we review progress and agree outcomes and involve you and your child in this.